 Stevie Crecelius (she, her, hers) grew up in a family of photographers and was weaned in the family darkroom at age six.
 Age six was also a profound year because Stevie had the onset of Tourette’s Syndrome and began to realize that “he” was a girl in a boy’s body.
 It was the 1950’s, there was no internet, no support system, not even a word for it.
 Stevie spent 7.5 years as a TV News photographer, then moved to Law Enforcement where she lived CSI and took photography to a new level.
 In 2006, she had a kidney stone, and during the exam it was discovered that she is intersex.
 This both validated how she always felt and scared her to death.
 Her spouse of 24 years encouraged her to be herself and to this day, they are still married.

-E. Asher Eno (they, she, him) is a psychotherapist for individuals, relationships and families and is the owner of Infinite Possibilities Counseling, LLC.
+Asher Eno (he, him, his) is a psychotherapist for individuals, relationships and families and is the owner of Infinite Possibilities Counseling, LLC.
 In private practice, Asher specializes in gender and sexuality transitions, LGBTQ communities, polyamory and open relationships, BDSM, kinks and fetishes.
 Asher teaches at the University of Colorado at Denver in Counseling Psychology and Counseling Education.
 Asher presents on both sexuality and transgender communities to many organizations, schools and at various conferences nationwide.

 Dave Ensign (he, him, his) was raised in Wisconsin, built his career on the East Coast for 9 years, and has lived in Boulder, CO since 1994.
 Dave’s professional experience is in Telecommunications and Internet Services.
 From 1997 through 2011 he was on the Board of Directors of Out Boulder, Boulder’s LGBT Community Center, where he was Treasurer for three years and President for one year.
 He has also been serving on the Boulder County AIDS Project board since 2012, where he was President for one year and is currently Secretary.
 Dave’s love of outdoor recreation has led him to complete 9 Marathons and climb over half of the Colorado 14ers.